Elizabeth Holmes indicted on wire fraud charges, steps down from Theranos

 Holmes and Theranos reached a settlement with the SEC, while the SEC said it would take its case against Balwani to court.

-Jeffrey B. Coopersmith, a partner at Davis Wright Tremaine who represents Balwani, called the SEC action against his client "unwarranted."
+Coopersmith called the SEC action against his client "unwarranted."

 "Sunny Balwani accurately represented Theranos to investors to the best of his ability," Coopersmith said in a statement.